trovares/desktop/README.md

 ## What is Trovares Desktop?

-The Trovares Desktop is a web application or driving property graph workloads in the Trovares xGT server.
+The Trovares Desktop is a web application for driving property graph workloads in the Trovares xGT server.

 ## How to use this image